Howard gets customer tattoo refund

 Long Islander Channing Hughes wanted a tattoo of a favorite Harry Potter character on her shoulder and arm.

-So, she got in touch with local tattoo artist Kris Brusching.
-She gave him a $300 deposit and made an appointment well in advance to get inked at a shop in Massapequa where Brusching sometimes works.
+So, she got in touch with local tattoo artist Kris Busching.
+She gave him a $300 deposit and made an appointment well in advance to get inked at a shop in Massapequa where Busching sometimes works.

 But the week before the appointment, Channing said she had trouble getting in touch with the artist.